webairOld/bfh.kurs2016/Segues/README.md

 # Segue Example
 Add a new ViewController in the Storyboard and set it up to work with the AddBuzzwordViewController.
-Add Elements to enter a text (TextView), a cancel button and a save button.
+Add Elements to enter a text (TextView with "BorderedTextView" as custom calss), a cancel button and a save button.

 Connect a segue between the ListBuzzwordViewController AddButton and the new AddBuzzwordViewController so that the new AddBuzzwordViewController gets displayed.
 Make sure that the Buzzword store get set when performing the segue (see "Segues - Passing Data").